 There are so many good auditions coming up in the next few weeks!
 It's not too late to get involved in a show this spring!
 Scroll down to the audition section for a whole lot more information.

-The next issue will include events through February 22.
+The next issue will include events from February 2 - 22.
 Submit upcoming events via the link below or by emailing me before Tuesday at midnight.
 Any questions, comments or feedback?
-Email me at email@example.com
+Email me at firstname.lastname@example.org

 Have you read an interesting article about theatre recently?
 Send it to me! email@example.com